How many protein shakes a day?

 How many protein shakes a day

-In a previous article I spoke about how important adequate amounts of protein is to the body.
 When thinking about how many shakes per day it’s best to think about your total protein need for the day.
 To calculate my total protein need for the day, I like to use the simple math of:

 body weight multiplied by 0.8